I have been a mental health professional for over 20 years. I provide case management services for people with developmental disabilities.

 The classroom setting is also the most appropriate setting for technical or trade schools.
 Education on campus is also needed in professions that specifically require “hands-on” training in laboratories, clinics, and shops.
 These schools consist of but are not limited to the following areas of study:

 Online education, also referred to as distance learning involves taking courses over the internet as opposed to in the classroom setting.
 Online education has become more popular in recent years.
 This popularity is largely due to the flexibility and convenience that an online educational experience provides.
 Online education provides an opportunity to take classes from the convenience of home.
 In addition, online education provides more flexibility by allowing students to work at their own pace without the confines of a strict class schedule.

 Online classes tend to be more beneficial for students who work full-time and have additional family responsibilities.
-Online course assignments can be completed at work (don’t tell my boss), home, or anywhere you can carry your laptop.
+Online course assignments can be completed at work (don’t tell my boss), at home, or anywhere you can carry your laptop.
 This form of learning makes it ideal for students on the go.

-In addition to flexibly and convenience, online courses can also be more cost effective.
+In addition to flexibility and convenience, online courses can also be more cost-effective.
 Classes are taken online so there is no need to drive to class.
 This saves gas as well as additional wear and tear on your vehicle.
 Each school is different so you may be required to take certain tests in person at “proctor” sites.
 These sites are approved by the university and work directly with the school to ensure that students are taking tests as instructed (i.e., no books, notes, etc).

-Online schools are also ideal for students in the military or have jobs that require frequent travel.
+Online schools are also ideal for students in the military or who have jobs that require frequent travel.
 Courses can be taken from anywhere in the world.
 When I was at Troy University, I took classes with students in Alabama, Florida, and Georgia.
 It was really interesting to interact with students from all over the country.
 I have listed a few pros and cons of online education and the traditional campus experience.